 Your Contact Information

 All critical school and course communications are sent via email.

 To protect the privacy and security of your student records, you must provide an email address that is unique and not shared with any other person.
 Duplicate email addresses will be inactivated.
 Within two business days of registering, you are eligible to create a unique Harvard email account.
 Your Harvard email account will remain active throughout your term of enrollment or your degree candidacy.
 If you wish your Harvard email account to be used for Extension School communications, you must update your contact information in MyDCE.

 You are responsible for maintaining accurate contact information (email address, postal address, telephone numbers) with the Extension School.

 In pursuing higher education, you are choosing to expand your skills and broaden your knowledge.
 Your goal is not to confirm what you already know, but to challenge yourself intellectually as you are exposed to new ways of considering complex matters.
 Accordingly, our faculty endeavor to assess student performance carefully through this lens and assign grades fairly.
 Their feedback is meant to help you achieve this goal.
 Even if you find a grade disappointing, you are expected to engage with your instructors respectfully, knowing they intend to be constructive.

-You may ask faculty members for an explanation of your grade or their other qualitative feedback, but you must be careful not to harass them about their assessment.
+You may ask faculty members for an explanation of grade or qualitative feedback, but you must be careful not to harass them about their assessment.
 This includes repeatedly contacting an instructor about a grade, challenging an instructor’s comments, pressuring an instructor to change a grade, and stating that you need a particular grade for a certain purpose, such as to meet a program’s admission requirement.
 Any of these behaviors can be considered harassment and must be avoided because they violate our student conduct policy.
 Such violations will likely result in disciplinary action.